karlthomas3/ds-xml/README.md

 - `-node`: The name of the parent node to search for in the XML file.
 - `-ref`: The name of the child node containing the reference ID.
+- `-head`: scans the first N characters and prints them to the console.
+Useful for discovering unknown tag names for `-node` and `-ref`
+- `-url`: The url to download the xml from.

 ### Steps to Run